SHARP-EATMAN

 The hosts of Brachynomadini include Colletinae, Exomalopsini and Panurginae.
 In 1977, entomologist Jerome G. Rozen, Jr. identified the host of Paranomada velutina as Exomalopsis solani.

-Rozen noted that the flat body of Paranomada possibly enabled them to press themselves against nest tunnel walls in order to avoid notice by passing host bees.
+Rozen noted that the flat bodies of Paranomada possibly enabled them to press themselves against nest tunnel walls in order to avoid notice by passing host bees.
 Because Exomalopsis are communal (with several occupying a single nest), the avoidance of detection might be more difficult than with solitary bees.

 The specific host of Paranomada nitida has not been determined.
 It is notable, however, that Exomalopsis solani is a common species at the Starr County location where the bees shown here were found.